Visiting the Peles Castle in Romania: Everything You Need to Know

 Peles Castle in Romania - Complete Guide

-The city itself – Sinaia – looks really good and, even though small, it can offer some nice views and great dining spots or sightseeing places.
+As you can see from my photos above, visiting Peles Castle is a must.
+The city itself – Sinaia – looks really good and, even though small, it can offer some nice views and great dining spots, including a great one right next to the castle.

-Put aside at least half a day for the whole thing or, even better, plan to get there in the morning and leave in the evening so that you have time for everything and are not in a hurry.
+Put aside at least half a day for the whole thing or, even better, plan to get there in the morning and leave in the evening so that you fully enjoy the entire experience: outside of the castle, there are sometimes small huts selling all sorts of trinkets, corn on a cob and various snacks or sweets.

 Calin